-In the golden days of Hollywood, a variety of tricks were used in making shorter stars appear taller on screen.
+In the golden days of Hollywood, a variety of tricks were used in making shorter stars appear taller.
 From tailoring camera angles to reduce height differences, to having taller co-stars walk in a purpose built ditch, one of the most common techniques was having the actor don a pair of elevator shoes, designed to boost one's height without it being too obvious.
 Appearing taller is a confidence booster.
 Unfortunately, in today's society, stature plays more of a role than we might think.

 The photo below illustrates the differing quality available online.

-The shoes on the right cost in the $200 range and claimed to make you 2.6 inches taller.
+The brown shoes on the right cost in the $200 range and claimed to make you 2.6 inches taller.
 They don't quite give that, but are near 2.3 inches, which is a notable amount.

 If you're thinking about buying elevator shoes, it's better to spend a bit more money and go for a quality brand that will be comfortable to wear and last longer.
-The shoes on the right are from Don's, and are the only elevator shoes I personally recommend.
+The brown shoes are from Don's, and are the only elevator shoes I personally recommend.
 Their genuine quality shines through: the real leather used, the construction of the sole, the improvement to your posture and the overall fit.
 They are hand-made and not churned out cheaply with synthetic materials that will fall apart after a few months.
 The video below shows how much height this pair of Dons shoes gives me:

 If I was to wear those shoes out and about in public, I would appear like a 5ft 10 man to people.

 This photo says it all: 5ft 8 Rob and 5ft 8 Jenny...except when I'm wearing a pair of Don's Elevator's!

 If you want to 'Walk tall' like Rob Paul, do check out Don's Elevator Shoes for a large selection of quality elevator shoes.
 Use the EXCLUSIVE discount code TheAllies1944 at checkout for your 10% discount, courtesy of Celebheights.com